TommyChenyixiao/CounterEval/README.md

 In addition to player movement prediction, we develop a separate GNN-based model (GAT/GCN) to predict the overall success of a counterattack.

 **Training Objective:**
 This model takes as input the graph representation of the current game state and outputs the probability of a successful counterattack.
-The model is trained using a **Binary Cross-Entropy (BCE)** loss function, which penalizes incorrect predictions of success or failure.
+The model is trained using a **Binary Cross-Entropy (BCE)** loss function.

 #### 4. CounterEval Contribution Score